oncovetdu/Surface-Go-2-OpenCore/README.md

 Please be aware that all `PlatformInfo` and `SMBIOS` information was removed from the OpenCore `config.plist` files.
 Users will therefore need to generate their own `PlatformInfo` with [CorpNewt's GenSMBIOS tool](https://github.com/corpnewt/GenSMBIOS) before attempting to boot a Surface Go 2 with this repository's EFI folder.

 The `kexts` required to enable the trackpad and the touchscreen are special versions of `VoodooI2C.kext` and `VoodooI2CHID.kext` [patched and improved by lazd](https://github.com/jlempen/Surface-Go-2-OpenCore/issues/1#issuecomment-1705597716).
 Updating those `kexts` with the official ones from [the VoodooI2C repo](https://github.com/VoodooI2C) will most certainly break trackpad and touchscreen functionality!
 They were renamed to `VoodooI2C-SurfaceTouch.kext` and `VoodooI2CHID-SurfaceTouch.kext` so as not to be auto-updated by tools such as [OCAT](https://github.com/ic005k/OCAuxiliaryTools).

-The `AirportItlwm.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) is required to enable the Wifi chip and was renamed to `AirportItlwm-Sonoma.kext` for the same reason.
+`AirportItlwm-Ventura.kext`, `AirportItlwm-Sonoma140.kext` and `AirportItlwm-Sonoma144.kext` from the [OpenIntelWireless repo](https://github.com/OpenIntelWireless/itlwm) are required to enable the Wifi chip and were renamed for the same reason.
+This EFI will dynamically load the appropriate kext for macOS Ventura or Sonoma depending on the running kernel.
+No need to manually replace the kext file when updating your version of macOS.

 ## Software Specifications
 | Software         | Version                            |